torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 pitfalls, as well as problems that might occur at the particular step -- and how to get things rolling again.

-For further details on how to report Linux kernel issues or regressions check out Documentation/admin-guide/reporting-issues.rst, which works in conjunction with this document.
+For further details on how to report GNU/Linux kernel issues or regressions check out Documentation/admin-guide/reporting-issues.rst, which works in conjunction with this document.
 It among others explains why you need to verify bugs with the latest 'mainline' kernel (e.g. versions like 6.0, 6.1-rc1, or 6.1-rc6),